DizNicolasAmor/interviews-practice/DATA-STRUCTURES.md

 ### Priority Queue

-Is similar to a Queue, but in this case, every element inside the priority queue has a priority value associated with it.
-The priority of the elements in a priority queue determines the order in which elements are served.
+It is similar to a Queue, except that each element has a certain priority.
+The priority determines the order in which elements are served.
 If in any case the elements have same priority, they are served in the same way as a normal Queue.

 **When to use a Priority queue?**

 - When you need to get the next element with most priority.
 - When dealing with "next best" or "next worse" searches.

-**Examples**
+**Usage examples**

 - Used in Minimum Spanning Tree (MST) algorithm.
 - Used in Huffman coding (for lossless data compression).